 - The parent portion of the above statement is only applicable if you are claimed as a dependent of that parent for federal tax purposes

+The fact that an individual is a citizen of another country does not automatically disqualify that person from establishing domicile in Washington.
+If you are not a U.S. Citizen you will need to present your immigration documentation to the institution.
 Your immigration status must be confirmed prior to establishing Washington State resident status or determining if you qualify for a non-resident tuition reduction.
 Non-citizen independent students must provide a copy of one of the following:

 - Current Permanent Resident Alien Card, front and back (may qualify for resident tuition after 1 year in Washington State.
 Prior to 1 year may qualify for tuition reduction.)